 Campaign consultants are required to report only activity associated with local candidates or local ballot measures.
 For purposes of the Ordinance, “candidate” means: (1) a person who has taken affirmative action to seek nomination or election to local office, or (2) a local officeholder who has taken affirmative action to seek nomination or election to any elective office, or (3) a local officeholder who is the subject of a recall election.

 “Local officeholder” means the following elected officers: Mayor, Members of the San Francisco Board of Supervisors, City Attorney, District Attorney, Treasurer, Sheriff, Assessor, Public Defender, Members of the Board of Education of the San Francisco Unified School District, and Members of the Governing Board of the San Francisco Community College District.

 “Measure” means a local referendum, or a local ballot measure, whether or not it qualifies for the ballot.

-The Commission staff has compiled the information filed by campaign consultants for the fourth quarter of 2008 in the attached tables.
+The Commission staff has compiled the information filed by campaign consultants for the third quarter of 2010 in the attached tables.
 All amounts reported by campaign consultants have been rounded to the nearest whole dollar.

 IV.
 Description of Quarterly Report Tables

-Table 1 summarizes all reported activity by campaign consultants for the third quarter of 2009.
+Table 1 summarizes all reported activity by campaign consultants for the third quarter of 2010.
 Filers are listed in alphabetical order.
-Also reported are the total payments promised by clients and any political contributions or gifts to officeholders made by the filers.
+The total payments promised by clients and any political contributions or gifts to officeholders made by the filers are also reported.